November 15, 2024

 - Leaders: 200 fluorocarbon leaders pre-rigged and tested

-2. Electronics Upgrade
+Electronics

 - New Garmin Livescope for real-time bait detection

-- Side-scan sonar mapping of our secret spots
+- Side-scan sonar mapping of our spots

 - Satellite temperature charts for finding the breaks

-- Engine service: 500-hour maintenance completed
+- Engine service: 500-hour maintenance done

-- Fuel system: Filters replaced, tanks polished
+- Fuel system: filters replaced, tanks polished

-- Live well system: Oxygenation upgrade for bait longevity
+- Live well system: oxygenation upgrade for bait longevity

-Captain’s Briefing
+Captain’s briefing

 Every crew member gets the playbook:

-- Tournament schedule: Dates, times, rules
+- Tournament schedule: dates, times, rules

-- Team roles: Who does what when the fish bites
+- Team roles: who does what when the fish bites

-- Communication protocols: Hand signals, radio silence procedures
+- Communication protocols: hand signals, radio silence procedures

-Angler Development
+Angler development

-- Pre-tournament training: Circle hook seminars
+- Pre-tournament training: circle hook seminars

-- Fighting chair drills: Proper technique for big fish
+- Fighting chair drills: proper technique for big fish

-- Tournament psychology: Staying calm under pressure
+- Tournament psychology: staying calm under pressure

-November isn’t for fishing—it’s for intelligence gathering:
+November isn’t really for fishing.
+It’s for intelligence.

-Bait Reconnaissance
+Bait reconnaissance

 We map the winter bait migrations: